meilisearch/datasets/README.md

 </p>

-The **datasets** provided in this repository are compatible with MeiliSearch.
-Add them to your MeiliSearch instance and use them to try out different use cases.
+The **datasets** provided in this repository are compatible with Meilisearch.
+Add them to your Meilisearch instance and use them to try out different use cases.

 The datasets are free to use for any other purpose.

-**MeiliSearch** is an open-source search engine.
-[Discover what MeiliSearch is!](https://github.com/meilisearch/MeiliSearch)
+**Meilisearch** is an open-source search engine.
+[Discover what Meilisearch is!](https://github.com/meilisearch/meilisearch)

 ## Table of Contents <!-- omit in toc -->